Remarkable Rwanda & Gorillas of Uganda

 If you fail to see our representative, please call the following number and someone will attend to your needs +254 733 523 813

 If you are making your own way to the hotel, there is a taxi stand outside the airport building.
-A taxi should cost approximately USD$30 to USD$50, and must be paid in Kenyan Shillings.
+A taxi should cost approximately USD$30 to USD$50, and payment can be made in Dollars.

 Finishing your trip